Essential Oil Guidelines for Pregnancy & Childbirth

 Helichrysum or Helichrysum Substitute Blend - Add a few drops to carrier oil or Mother's Moisturizing Spray and apply to lower back.

 Apply Hemorrhoid Care blend topically.
-A very diluted mixture of Myrtle, Cypress, Basil, Helichrysum (Blend and, Peppermint essential oils mixed with a lubricating carrier oils such as Almond, Emu or Olive works very well.
-We use a 1:7 ratio of essential oil blend to the carrier oil.
+A very diluted mixture of Myrtle, Cypress, Basil, Helichrysu and Peppermint essential oils mixed with a lubricating carrier oils such as Almond, Emu or Olive works very well.
+Our blend is a 9% dilution.

 Mother's Moisturizing Spray, Lavender, Dr. Hull's Sleep, Serenity

-Clary Sage and/or Tapestry blend may help kick labor into gear.
+Clary Sage and/or Tapestry blend may help kick labor into gear (see testimonies on detail pages).

 Mother's Moisturizing Spray